DavOnGit/start-loader-meteor-package/README.md

 # Start-Loader
- Show a centered loading spinner while application is downloading: [like this!](https://codepen.io/Daviz/full/JJQodN/)
+ Show a centered loading spinner while application is downloading: <a href="https://codepen.io/Daviz/full/JJQodN/" target="_blank">like this!</a>

 ## Install

 `meteor add daviz:start-loader`